yingstm124/techinal-assignment/readme.md

 # Real time chat app
 This is the real time chat app project, including client and server, built with React.js and Node.js

+## Additional Note
+1. [Technical note](/technical-note.md) -  Details specific to technical implementation
+2. [Usages note](/usages-note.md) - Guidelines for using the application

 ## Prerequisites
 1. node.js v16 ++
 2. npm version 10